12 Process Management

 HOME directory is subject to change.
 Avoid hard-coding paths to either

-Shiny applications have write access to the directory containing the unpackaged R code.
-This application directory is the working directory when launching Shiny.
-Data written here will be visible to all processes associated with that Shiny application but are not visible to other R processes.
+Running R applications, like Shiny apps and Plumber APIs, have write access to the directory containing the unpackaged R code.
+This application directory is the working directory when launching an application.
+Data written here will be visible to all processes associated with that application but are not visible to other R processes.
 Application directory data remains available until that application is next deployed to RStudio Connect.
 A deployment creates a new application directory containing only the deployed content.

 RStudio Connect may launch multiple processes to service requests for an application.
 There is no coordination between these processes.
-Shiny applications that write to local files could experience problems when different processes attempt to write to a single file.
+Applications that write to local files could experience problems when different processes attempt to write to a single file.

 For example, two different processes writing to the same file may see output incorrectly interleaved or even overwritten.